Internships at Cabin Radio

 We are quick, accurate, creative, and fair.
 We look for stories of consequence to Northwest Territories residents – from important breaking news or municipal decisions through to things that are funny or just good news stories – and we report on them in ways that are interesting, and make sense, to our diverse audience.
 Our journalists are expected to use their initiative, find their own stories, and follow them to a conclusion.

 Our journalism should be clear, simple to understand, full of context that explains the bigger picture, and of a reliably high standard.
-But we also have more freedom than other outlets to have fun with our headlines, make jokes in our copy, and show that we’re local – and we understand what it means to be from, or living in, the NWT.
+But we also have more freedom than other outlets to have fun with our headlines, be informal and engaging in our videos (we are the home of Extreme Duck Racing), and show that we’re local – and we understand what it means to be from, or living in, the NWT.

-You’ll be spending your summer in the beautiful, small city of Yellowknife, on the edge of Great Slave Lake.
+If Covid-19 allows, you’ll be spending your summer in the beautiful, small city of Yellowknife, on the edge of Great Slave Lake.
+(If Covid-19 means you can’t make it here, you’ll be able to work from home.)
 Alongside your work commitments, there will be opportunities to get out and explore the Northwest Territories for yourself.
-However, those opportunities are a part of work, too: you’ll be a full part of our 30-hour live broadcast from Folk on the Rocks, the North’s biggest music festival.
+However, those opportunities are a part of work, too: like being part of our 30-hour live broadcast from Folk on the Rocks, the North’s biggest music festival.

 To consider your application, we will require: